 Persicaria tinctoria – tadeai, or Japanese (buckwheat) indigo

-And in Japan there is tadeai (蓼藍, Persicaria tinctoria), also known as Polygonum tinctorium, or Japanese indigo.
-It is an annual that grows up to about three feet in height and grows well in temperate climates.
-It is classed with buckwheat.
+And in Japan there is tadeai (蓼藍, Persicaria tinctoria – also known as Polygonum tinctorium) or Japanese indigo.
+It's an annual that grows up to about three feet in height and does well in temperate climates.
+It's classed with buckwheat.

 However, even in Japan there are more plants than just tadeai that contain indican.